alina-xd/CS103-Portfolio-Project-Sp25/README.md

 - **Course**: CSCI103
 - **Semester**: Spring 2025

+## ⚔️ Knights vs Wizards: Battle for the Throne ⚔️

 A minimalist turn-based strategy game inspired by _The Battle of Polytopia_, redesigned to run with command line in C++.

 ## Team